 The Indiana State University Contemporary Music Festival/Indianapolis Chamber Orchestra Composition Competition was established to recognize outstanding music composed for the small orchestra.
 In addition to a monetary prize, the composer receiving first place will be invited to attend a performance of the winning composition by the Indianapolis Chamber Orchestra as part of the Festival’s activities.
 The winner also will be invited to speak at the Festival on a topic relating to his or her music.
-Other guests featured at the three-day Festival include the Principal Guest Composer, Marc Mellits, the guest ensemble, and composers participating in the Music Now concert.
+Other guests featured at the three-day Festival include the Principal Guest Composer, Robert Paterson, the Indianapolis Quartet, and composers participating in the Music Now concert.
 Since its beginning, more than 200 established and emerging composers—including eighteen winners of the Pulitzer Prize and five winners of the Grawemeyer Award—have participated in the Festival.

 First Place - $1,000

 There are no restrictions regarding the age or gender of the applicant.
 Contestants must be citizens or legal residents of the United States.
 Winners of the competition within the last five years are not eligible.

 Standard chamber orchestra scoring (2[pic]2[Eh]22, 2210, timpani, 1 percussion, piano, harp, and strings 6–4–4–3–2).
 Scores that will not be considered include condensed or significantly reduced scores and scores that include soloists or extra instruments.

 Compositions may not exceed 15 minutes in length.

 A composer may send one score with a corresponding recording (MIDI realizations are acceptable).
 Large, neat, proofread parts must be available upon request.
 The composer’s name may not appear on the submitted materials.
 A sealed envelope containing the composer’s name, address, phone number, and e-mail address should be attached to the score.
 A summary of the necessary instrumentation and an accurate timing should be included with the entry.